Extensions API Reference

 | { decision: "block"; reason: string }

-A modify variant (mutating the diff inline) is intentionally absent. modify decisions remain deferred; no policy gate in the current scope explicitly allows mutation.
+A modify variant (mutating the diff inline) is intentionally absent. modify decisions are not supported; no policy gate in the current scope explicitly allows mutation.

 Event types and EventPattern glob semantics

-All event types are defined in packages/client/src/events.schemas.ts as the EforgeEvent discriminated union.
+All event types are exposed through packages/client/src/events.schemas.ts as the EforgeEvent discriminated union and implemented in focused modules under packages/client/src/events/.
 The SDK re-exports EforgeEvent, EforgeEventSchema, AgentRole, and safeParseEforgeEvent from @eforge-build/client.
+The lower-level @eforge-build/client/events subpath also exports DaemonStreamSnapshotSchema for validating the daemon stream:hello snapshot shape, including queue hold/capability metadata and failed-enqueue projections.

 Policy gate execution emits extension:policy:decision, extension:policy:failed, and extension:policy:timeout diagnostics with extension name/path, registration index, gate kind, method (beforeQueueDispatch, beforePlanMerge, or beforeFinalMerge), the configured failure policy, and target identifiers such as prdId, planId, or final-merge branch names.